Shivam-85/Task_2/README.md

 3. MongoDB database

 ## How to get it up and running
-1. Install the requirements present in the requirements.txt by typing the command `pip3 install requirements.txt`
+1. Install the requirements present in the requirements.txt by typing the command `pip3 install requirement.txt`
 2. Create a connection in mongodb, with a new database.
 3. Create a collection called users.
 4. Setup your mail configurations with the help of [flask_mail](https://pythonhosted.org/Flask-Mail/) and mention JWT_SECRETE_KEY in app.py